y-nguye/y-nguye/README.md

 ## Hi there 👋
-🔭 I'm passionate about Full Stack Development.
+🔭 I'm passionate about Full Stack Development & Embedded Programming.
 🌱 Favorite Quote: "If the path to what you want seems too easy, then you're on the wrong path"
 ⚡ Fun fact: I once went into anaphylactic shock after being bitten by an ant.